Wednesday, March 6, 2013

 The motions themselves do not have power.
 They are not a ceremony, that, when performed just right, invoke God's power.
 God is not like a complicated and touchy computer that needs just the right programme/software version to make it work.
 God is the Mighty One, The Creator, His actions are determined truly by his own character, and none other.

-If our mindset is not right, sometimes it is good to opt out of things, but it is better to take a litte time, pray for guidance, be reminded of the tsunami of grace that was generated by the death and resurrection of the Holy One, and allow the Spirit to realign our mindset back to reality, the reality being that God is truly good, my sins are truly forgiven, and I am free to serve, and free to resist and turn away from sin, over and over and over again.
+If our mindset is not right, sometimes it is good to opt out of things, but it is better to take a little time, pray for guidance, be reminded of the tsunami of grace that was generated by the death and resurrection of the Holy One, and allow the Spirit to realign our mindset back to reality, the reality being that God is truly good, our sins are truly forgiven, and we are free to serve, and free to resist and turn away from sin, over and over and over again.
 And yes, do reconcile with your brother, or sister.